Frequently Asked Questions about Medical Examinations

 No. Even if you have already had a medical performed in connection with your application for an adjustment of status, you will still be required to attend a medical examination with the Embassy's physician.

 No. Even if you have already had a medical performed by the base physician, you will still be required to attend a medical examination with the Embassy's physician.

 The cost for the examination varies by required tests.
 Please contact the Embassy’s physician.

 Please contact the facility directly for information on payment options.

-The medical examination consists of a physical, chest X-ray the TST (tuberculosis skin testing), and a blood test, which includes testing for venereal disease.
+The medical examination consists of a physical, chest X-ray, and a blood test, which includes testing for venereal disease.
 The blood test and X-ray are generally not required of persons under the age of 15.

 The U.S. Centers for Disease Control and Prevention (CDC) requires that women who are pregnant and required to have a medical examination in connection with the issuance of a visa, and are examined in a country currently using the 2007 TB Technical Instructions must have a chest x-ray examination conducted.
 Pregnant women will have to provide the panel physician with consent to conduct the chest x-ray.
 For the health of the applicant and her unborn child, CDC instructs panel physicians and laboratories to provide abdominal and pelvic protection with double layer, wrap-around lead shields when they receive the chest radiographs.
 If an applicant feels uncomfortable having a chest X-ray during her pregnancy, she may choose to delay her medical examination and visa interview until after the baby is born.

 Children, regardless of age, are required to attend the medical examination